|

 and the Presentation Assistant, you can:

-background images/colors are essential for effective transitions)
+- Specify page transitions (slightly different background images/colors are essential for effective transitions)

-- Set the slide background (JPEG image)
+- Set the slide background (JPEG image) as a non-printing layer

-files or web locations) in source FrameMaker files (so that you
+- Add references (to manuals, movies, sound files or web locations) in source FrameMaker files (so that you can link to them automatically from the PDF)

-user interface items, such as menus, toolbars); optional progress
+- Specify full-screen mode (hiding all user interface items, such as menus, toolbars); optional progress bar can indicate current location or used interactively

-- Optionally specify default timing for
+- Optionally specify default timing for a self-running presentation

 - Include notes to attach brief comments

-to specific slides, displayed on demand
+to specific slides, displayed on demand.

 Examples: